Nonconcave Robust Utility Maximization under Projective Determinacy: Setting and main result

-The utility function is chosen random because the law of nature is uncertain.
-Note that $U(\cdot,x)$ is usually assumed to be Borel measurable and $U(\w^T,\cdot)$ to be nondecreasing and upper-semicontinuous (usc), see \citep{ref3_pj}, \citep{ref4_pj}, \citep{ref10_pj}, \citep{refnotre_pj} and \citep{ref9_pj}.
+The utility function is chosen random, because the law of nature is uncertain.
+Usually $U(\cdot,x)$ is assumed to be Borel and $U(\w^T,\cdot)$ to be nondecreasing and upper-semicontinuous (usc), see \citep{ref3_pj}, \citep{ref4_pj}, \citep{ref10_pj}, \citep{refnotre_pj} and \citep{ref9_pj}.
 This implies that $U$ is $\mathcal{B}(\Omega^T) \otimes \mathcal{B}(\mathbb{R})$-measurable (see \citep[Lemmata 5.10 and 5.13]{ref10_pj}).
-Thus, $U$ is projectively measurable (see Lemma \ref{borel_proj_pj} without the (PD) axiom).
-So, our assumption is again weaker.
-Moreover, we do not assume that $U(\w^T,\cdot)$ is continuous or upper-semicontinuous.
-However, as $U(\w^T,\cdot)$ is nondecreasing, $U(\w^T,\cdot)$ must be continuous except on a countable set of points.
+So, $U$ is projective (see \eqref{equation_borel_set} without the (PD) axiom) and our assumption is again weaker.
+Moreover, we do not assume that $U(\w^T,\cdot)$ is continuous or usc.
+However, as $U(\w^T,\cdot)$ is nondecreasing, $U(\w^T,\cdot)$ is continuous except on a countable set of points.
 And of course, we do not assume that $U(\w^T,\cdot)$ is concave.\\